Are you from South or North Korea? Concerned about the latest crisis? Send us your thoughts.

 U.S. and South Korean officials have kept up their criticism of the North’s actions in recent days.

 “The bottom line is simply that what Kim Jong Un is choosing to do is provocative.
-It is dangerous, reckless,” Kerry said during a joint briefing in Washington with South Korean Foreign Minister Yun Byung-se.
+It is dangerous, reckless.
+The United States will not accept the DPRK (Democratic People’s Republic of Korea) as a nuclear state,” Kerry said during a joint briefing in Washington with South Korea Foreign Minister Yun Byung-se.